getlantern/chrome-extension/README.md

 3. Based on data received from the backend, the extension can update its action icon in the browser toolbar.
-4. Interestingly, the extension can use an iframe to show content served from the local backend, meaning that we can display dynamically generated content in the popup (though in reality we'll be doing all our templating in the front-end anyway), but more importantly it means that we make some types of updates to how the popup works without having to deploy a new version of the extension to the web store!
-That could be huge.
+4. Interestingly, the extension can use an iframe to show content served from the S3 content, meaning that we can use S3 to push updates to the content of the popup without having to deploy a new version of the extension.
+That could be huge!

 This demo happens to use ractive.js because Ox finds it easier to use than angularjs, but that doesn't mean that we need to (or even should) use ractive.js